Save Money and Time: A Simple Guide to Washing Your Car

 Did you know that drive-through exterior car wash brushes can damage your car’s paint?
 It’s true!
 The brushes used could be too firm and possibly contain debris that could damage your car’s exterior.
 They see hundreds of cars daily.

-For a scratch-free cleaning experience, that saves money, it is time to do it yourself.
-By purchasing all the items needed, you will pay an upfront cost and continue to use those same items wash after wash.
+It is time to do it yourself for a scratch-free cleaning experience that saves money.
+By purchasing all the needed items, you will pay an upfront cost but continue to use the same items wash after wash.

 - Water Hose